 Add the rhubarb, and stir well to mix.

-Spoon the mixture into the prepared tin.
+Spoon the almond cake batter into the prepared tin.
 If liked, top with flaked almonds.

 Bake for 60 minutes.
 If necessary, turn partway so the top cooks evenly.
-The cake should be golden brown and springy to the touch.
+Gluten free rhubarb almond cake should be golden brown and springy to the touch.

-This gluten free rhubarb cake is lovely with a cup of coffee, or as dessert.
-You could also add a dollop of yogurt or this easy homemade custard.
+This gluten free rhubarb cake is lovely as a snack cake with a cup of coffee.
+Or serve it as a healthier dessert.
+It would be perfect served at Easter with a dollop of yogurt or this easy homemade custard.

 After the day it is baked, it is best to store this cake covered in fridge.